 As noted in the 2019 New York State Freight Transportation Plan, trucking moves 84% of freight tonnage in the state and is the only mode that can directly serve all statewide origins and destinations.
-The New England Thruway (I-95) is part of the National Highway Freight Network (NHFN) and is included in the State Freight Transportation Plan as a Freight Core Highway Network, but this segment Exhibit 23: Trucks on this segment of I-95 has also been identified by FHWA as freight highway bottleneck.
-For the year 2020, the FHWA Freight Mobility Tool (https://ops.fhwa.dot.gov/freight/freight_analysis/mobility_trends/index.htm) indicates that congestion adds 2.4 minutes to a 20-minute truck trip, with a delay per mile of 6,497 truck hours.
-Refer to "FHWA Freight Mobility Tool Exhibits" in the Supporting Information.14
+The New England Thruway (I-95) is part of the National Highway Freight Network

-The Benefit-Cost Analysis that was performed for this project, included in Appendix B, found that the project's most significant benefit is travel time savings for passenger vehicles and trucks due to the avoidance of roadway quality related incidents, including tire failures, and work zone related delays.
+(NHFN) and is included in the State Freight Transportation Plan as a Freight Core Highway Network, but this segment has also been identified by FHWA as freight highway bottleneck.
+For the year 2020.
+FHWA Freight Mobility the Tool (https://ops.fhwa.dot.gov/freight/freight analysis/ mobility trends/index.htm) indicates that congestion adds 2.4 minutes to a 20-minute truck trip, with a delay per mile of 6,497 truck hours.
+Refer to "FHWA Freight Mobility Tool Exhibits" in the Supporting Information.9 including tire failures, and work zone related delays.
 The frequency and duration of intermittent repairs creates additional, unnecessary delays on this already congested corridor.
 The project will provide greater reliability and comfort in the movement of people, freight, and service providers, which will help to relieve supply chain issues and benefit businesses and industry on the local, regional, and national levels.
 An improved road surface will also reduce fuel consumption and freight operators' vehicle operating costs, which are typically higher as a result of routine travel on rough roads.